undead404/you-must-hear/docs/tags/soul.md

 Last updated: <time datetime="2025-10-28T06:46:23.981Z">Tue Oct 28 2025 08:46:23 GMT+0200 (Eastern European Standard Time)</time>

+### Description

+Soul is a music genre that emerged from African American communities in the 1950s-60s, blending gospel, rhythm and blues, and jazz.
+It features passionate, emotionally expressive vocals over groovy rhythms and rich instrumentation.
+The genre emphasizes heartfelt delivery and often addresses themes of love, struggle, and joy.

 ### 100 chronological releases

 | Place | Cover | Date | Artist | Album |